John-Abbott-College/SN1-Notes/Notes/lists/04_list_inclusion/04_list_inclusion.md

 # Finding Elements in a List

-One of the most common tasks you’ll face when working with lists is finding elements within a list maybe for locating a single value, check if an item exists, or finding items matching certain conditions.
+When you work with lists, a very common task is checking whether a specific value is _inside_ the list.
+You might want to locate a single value, confirm that something exists, or find items that match a certain condition.

 ## Using the in Operator

-The in operator is one of the easiest ways to check if an element exists in a list.
+The `in` operator is the simplest way to check if an element is present in a list.

 ### Example